DHRI-Curriculum/intro-python-workshop/lessons.md

 You can incorporate numbers after you've started with a letter.
 So `book_1` or `b1` is acceptable, though you cannot use special characters at any point in the variable name.

-Second, you might also notice that variable syntax requires you to write the variable name first, followed by an equal sign `=`, and then the value, which can be any data type.
+Second, you might also notice that variable syntax requires you to write the variable name first, followed by an equal sign `=`, and then the value, or data.
 You cannot start the variable statement with the data value, because python always recognizes the first thing written as the thing to be assigned.
 The thing that comes after the `=` is the data that becomes attached to the preceding variable.

 # Running scripts

 So far, you've interacted with Python one line at a time in the REPL.
 This is what we call the Interactive Mode, which is like a playground for experimenting and exploring different Python expressions,  like `2 + 2` or `type("some stuff")`.
 The code that we write in the REPL is not saved after you exit, which means that this space is for running Python expressions and *not* for writing longer programs.

 For the rest of this session, we're going to expand beyond the REPL to write and execute longer programs.
-To do this, we will begin to work with a text editor, where we write out longer Python scripts, and run those scripts from the terminal.
+To do this, we will begin to work with a text editor, where we write out Python scripts, and run those scripts from the terminal.

 This is a big move, so let's take it slow.
-The major change is that we will be working across two spaces, the terminal and the text editor, rather than just the terminal alone.
+To reiterate, the major change is that we will be working across two spaces, the terminal and the text editor, rather than just the terminal alone.
 We will be writing our scripts into the text editor, and using the terminal to run those scripts.

 ## Your first script